Book purpose

 Writing strategy and AI use

-This book is live and evolving.
+This book is free and continuously updated.
 My approach is to map the broad terrain of AI and psychometrics in an initial pass, then refine sections, add graphics and illustrations, and carry out mathematical verification.

 AI has been helpful for discrete tasks, but not end-to-end workflows.
 Human understanding of architectures was required to ensure correct sequencing of models.
 Results are preliminary and will be verified before the first release.